Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Methodology

 \subsection{Self-Motivated Growing Neural Network}

 SMGrNN is instantiated as a directed graph whose nodes are functionally grouped into input, hidden, and output sets.
-Let $V_t$ denote the node set at step $t$, $E_t \subseteq V_t \times V_t$ the directed edge set, and $w^{(t)}_k$ the scalar weight on edge $k \equiv (i \to j) \in E_t$.
-Input and output nodes are fixed; hidden nodes may be inserted or removed during training.
-No feedforward or acyclicity constraint is imposed on $E_t$, so cycles and skip connections can emerge among all node groups during learning.
-Forward propagation follows standard affine–nonlinear transformations along the edges, with a $\tanh$ nonlinearity used in the experiments.
+Let $V_t$ denote the node set at step $t$, $E_t \subseteq V_t \times V_t$ the directed edge set, and $w_k^{(t)}$ the scalar weight on edge $k \equiv (i \rightarrow j) \in E_t$.
+Input and output nodes are fixed, whereas hidden nodes may be inserted or removed during training.

-Structural plasticity is implemented by the SPM, which operates at the level of individual edges and hidden nodes using only locally available signals.
-The SPM exposes three mechanisms —edge-driven growth, random exploratory growth, and pruning—combined with a simple schedule.
+The graph is not restricted to a layered multilayer-perceptron topology.
+In the current implementation, skip connections and feedback edges may emerge as structural plasticity edits accumulate.
+Accordingly, forward propagation is not defined by a single topological pass.
+Instead, SMGrNN is treated as a graph-state system whose node states are updated through a fixed number of synchronous message-passing iterations.